ZAWAJAN/Acapulco-Sensors/Camera/README.md

 	- To save time and money, you can produce all the parts at once.
 You have to do it first anyway.
 	- Before doing that, please go through the whole documentation first to know what is needed for what.
 And if you need to do any adjustments in the CAD files.
 	- With the camera ring hold and the lux sensor bracket you have an option, it can be either 3D-printed or laser cut.
-	- Parts should be 3D printed in a high quality and sturdy technology, like stereolitogrpahy polyjet or resin.
+	- Parts should be 3D printed in a high quality and sturdy technology, like stereolitography polyjet or resin.
 	- You will find all the files in the [hardware folder](src/hardware)
 1. **Main Camera Hold:**
 	- Camera is being held by a base circular piece in all circumstances.
 	- You can refer to the [Main Camera Hold Assembly Guide](docs/00_Camera_Hold_Assembly.md).
 1. **Calibration Stand Setup:**
-	- You may start with calibrating the cmaera first, thus better start with asembling the calibration stand.
+	- You may start with calibrating the camera first, thus better start with assembling the calibration stand.
 	- Follow the [Calibration stand assembly guide](docs/01_Camera_Calibration_Assembly.md).
 2. **Final Camera Mount:**
 	- After the camera is calibrated and all of the correction parameters are defined, you are ready to put your device in place.
-	- The final mounting place highly depends on your circumstances, but the use of commonly available camera equippment makes it easy to adjust.
+	- The final mounting place highly depends on your circumstances, but the use of commonly available camera equipment makes it easy to adjust.
 	- Follow the [Final mount assembly guide](docs/02_Camera_Final_Assembly.md).
 3. **Wiring Diagram:**